crdpa/site/posts/2022-04-27 - building the blog part 1.md

 ## Blog posts

-The blogposts will be markdown files that i will convert to HTML.
+The blog posts will be markdown files that i will convert to HTML.
 I found this neat markdown processor called [Blackfriday](https://github.com/russross/blackfriday/tree/v2) and decided to give it a go.

 The post structure is like this: